NdjPoye/cpp-docs.fr-fr/docs/atl-mfc-shared/reference/csimplestringt-class.md

  `Alloc length is 15, String length is 15`

 ##  <a name="getalloclength"></a>CSimpleStringT::GetAllocLength
-Extrait l’alloué d’un `CSimpleStringT` objet.
+Récupère la longueur allouée d’un `CSimpleStringT` objet.

 ### <a name="syntax"></a>Syntaxe